mickmcq/iste432book/14architecture-content.md

 ## Stakeholders
 The easiest and first way to analyze architecture is to think about the stakeholders in architecture.
 These may include the following groups.

-- Architects
+- Architects, most concerned with correctness
-- Developers
+- Developers, most concerned with correctness
-- Managers
+- Managers, most concerned with completeness
-- Customers
+- Customers, most concerned with correctness
-- Vendors
+- Vendors, most concerned with compatibility

 <!--
 -- [text-color=orange]